mharnetiaux/js-dev/README.md

   2. `npm run build` -- navigate to `localhost:3000`

 # Cool Features

+  es6 to es5 -- transpile es6 to es5

+  sass - css precompiler

   hot reloading -- your js and css is compiled on the fly and server refreshed...
 Just press save.